phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 [chicken or egg problem]: https://en.wikipedia.org/wiki/Chicken_or_the_egg

 We already used this recursive mapping [at the end of the previous post] to access the level 4 table.
 We did this through the hardcoded address `0xffff_ffff_ffff_f000`.
-When we convert this address to [octal] and compare it with the above table, we can see that it exactly follows the structure with `RRR` = `0o777`, `AAAA` = 0, and the sign extension bits set to `1` each:
+When we convert this address to [octal] and compare it with the above table, we can see that it exactly follows the structure of a level 4 table entry with `RRR` = `0o777`, `AAAA` = 0, and the sign extension bits set to `1` each:

 ```
 structure: 0o_SSSSSS_RRR_RRR_RRR_RRR_AAAA